w1ne/w1ne.github.io/_posts/personal/2022-11-29-job-changing-lessons.md

 7. **Maintain a positive frame** Assume you were successful in the interview.
 You will be surprised how low the bar is in some companies.
 Sometimes it is enough to join the interview and understand the domain the company works in.
 I got job offers for an embedded engineer in the past while **NOT** doing coding at all!

-8. If it does not work, fail fast.
+8. If it does not work, **fail fast**.
 It is important to cut out companies you don't like.
 Cut them out as soon as you understand that job is not something you will enjoy.
 By failing fast you open yourself to possibilities that are a good fit for you.

-9. Negotiate like your life depends on it.
-If you have experience, you hold the power.
+9. **Negotiate like your life depends on it.** If you have experience, you hold the power.
 Ask what you want and back it up with your previous work and your results.
 Do not budge easily.
 Take your time.
 If you are a good specialist, you can negotiate almost any side of the company's offer.

-10. Don't leave your current job without an offer.
-If you decide to change jobs, having offers gives you the ground for a strong negotiating position.
+10. **Don't leave your current job without an offer.** If you decide to change jobs, having offers gives you the ground for a strong negotiating position.
 Check for holidays, vacations, and other perks.
 By leaving at a right time, you can optimize the usage of company policies.
 For example, taking out a vacation or paternity leave will give you time to prepare for the next role and maintain your private health insurance.

 #Summary